 According to Gallup’s latest poll: employee engagement has been pretty stagnant.
-Only 32% of U.S. workers were engaged in their jobs in 2015, compared to 31.5% the previous year.
-Given the other trends below, and the fact that engagement has risen from 29% in 2011, we can expect to see the needle move in 2016 with the next engagement survey.
+Only 31% of U.S & Canadian workers were engaged in their jobs in 2017, a figure that has hovered around the low 30s for years.
+Given the other employee engagement trends below, and the fact that engagement has only risen a couple of points from 29% in 2011, we can expect to see the needle move in 2018 with the next engagement survey.
 But probably not more than a point or two.

 In 2015, millennials became the largest generation in the US workforce.
-That number is expected to rise dramatically as more boomers retire and more graduates start their careers.
+In 2017, their share of the workforce increased to 35%.
+That number is expected to continue to rise dramatically as more boomers retire and more graduates start their careers.
 Some predictions are as high as 75% of the workforce by 2030!
 (Although that myth was debunked in this Wall Street Journal post.
 It’s actually more like 44%).

 Whatever the specific number, Generation Y is now the majority.
 Businesses seeking to motivate employees in their work will now have to tailor their employee engagement strategies to this group.
 Research suggests that they are driven by open communication, a great work culture, involvement with causes, and achieving purpose and fulfillment.